 We are delighted to feature MSP alum Matthew Kadrich, PsyD (’16) in our latest Faculty Spotlight.
-Dr. Kadrich is an adjunct faculty member teaching Assessment in the PsyD program.
+Dr. Kadrich is a core faculty member teaching in the PsyD program.

 Where did you grow up?